Charles McCombe

 Sanctions overview

-Charles has developed a specialism in sanctions work, with a particular focus on the Russian sanctions regime.
-Most of this work remains confidential.
-Charles has experience of and is currently instructed in a number of high-profile matters.
+Charles has developed a specialist sanctions practice, with a particular focus on the Russian sanctions regime.
+Charles has experience of and is currently instructed in a number of confidential, high-profile matters.

 Charles’ work spans the range of sanctions work.
-This includes the regulatory sphere (ie advising on license applications), the criminal sphere (ie advising on the risks of criminal liability under the Russian sanctions regulations) and the public law sphere (ie advising on potential grounds for challenging designation.
+This includes the regulatory sphere (i.e. advising on licence applications), the criminal sphere (i.e. advising on the risks of criminal liability under the Russian sanctions’ regulations) and the public law sphere (i.e. advising on potential grounds for challenging designation).

 • Advising on potential criminal liability under the Russian sanctions’ regulations, including issues relating to the scope of territorial jurisdiction (as Junior Counsel);

-• Advising on license applications and compliance reporting to OFSI (as Junior Counsel).
+• Advising on licence applications and compliance reporting to OFSI (as Junior Counsel).

 Public Law overview